-Two, three or even more people can have access to a TOD account while any one of the owners is still alive, and then when the last owner dies the assets remaining in the TOD account will be paid to the beneficiaries named by the last surviving owner.
+TOD accounts don't have to be established by only one individual.
+Two, three, or even more people can have access to a TOD account while any one of the owners is still alive.
+The assets remaining in the TOD account will be paid to the beneficiaries named by the last surviving owner when she dies.

 Does a TOD Account Have to Be Paid Equally to the Beneficiaries?

-What Happens if a Named Beneficiary Predeceases the TOD Account Owner?
+If a Named Beneficiary Predeceases the TOD Account Owner